peetasan/guinea-pig/README.md

 # guinea-pig
-A minimal app to test Docker, Rancher and various CI solutions
+A minimal app for testing Docker, Rancher and various CI solutions